-Item # 6 – Helpful Tools for your Project
+Item # 6 – Helpful Tools for implementing SAP S/4HANA

-SAP has built a whole host of tools for you to use during your implementation project.
+SAP has built a whole host of tools for you to use during your S/4HANA implementation.
 The biggest problem seems to be making sense of all of them and understanding which are truly useful.
 In this article we will recommend several tools which our customers or employees have found particularly useful that we wished we had known about earlier.